The Rumble in the Jungle: Legacy

 The Rumble in the Jungle is one of Ali's most famous fights, ranking alongside 1971's Fight of the Century between the unbeaten former champion Ali and the unbeaten then-heavyweight champion Joe Frazier, and the pair's final match, the Thrilla in Manila in 1975.

 Fan reactions

 When Ali arrived in Zaire, now known as the Democratic Republic of the Congo, he was greeted with adoration.
-In the eyes of the people of Zaire, Ali was like a representation of the struggles of their country, which only 12 years ago had gained independence after Belgian colonial rule followed by long-lasting turmoil.
+In the eyes of the people of Zaire, Ali was like a representation of the struggles of their country, which only 12 years earlier had gained independence after Belgian colonial rule followed by long-lasting turmoil.
 A chant for Ali took little time to form.
 They chanted "Ali boma ye", translating "Ali, kill him".

-Foreman was unable to connect with the people of Zaire the way Ali did.
-When arriving in Zaire, Foreman exited the plane walking his two German Shepherds, the same dogs used by the Belgians during the colonization, as described in the film When We Were Kings.

-In addition, the events surrounding the fight, such as its musical acts (B.B.
+The events surrounding the fight, such as its musical acts (B.B.
 King, the Fania All Stars, and James Brown, among others), added to its cultural impact.
-The concert portion of the event would later be featured in the documentary Soul Power.
+The concert portion of the event was later featured in the documentary Soul Power.

 In a 2002 UK poll conducted by Channel 4, the British public voted the fight as number seven in the list of the 100 Greatest Sporting Moments.